 Oil dilution!
 Bearing malfunction!
 It is important to ensure that new compressors are not subjected to liquid abuse.
-It is mandatory to have a crankcase heater installed if the refrigerant charge exceeds a defined value - see Table 9.
+It is mandatory to have a crankcase heater installed if the refrigerant charge exceeds 5.5 kg for all YBK1G compressors.
 Turn the crankcase heater on 12 hours before starting the compressor.